arackaf/micro-graphql-react/readme.md

 ## Caching

-The client object maintains a cache of each query it comes across, when processing your components.
-The cache is LRU with a default size of 10 and, again, stored at the level of the specific query, not the GraphQL type.
-As your instances mount and unmount, and update, the cache will be checked for existing results to matching queries, and will be used if found.
+The client object maintains a cache of each query it comes across when processing your components.
+The cache is LRU with a default size of 10 and, again, stored at the level of each specific query, not the GraphQL type.
+As your instances mount and unmount, and update, the cache will be checked for existing results to matching queries.

 ### Cache object

-You can import the `Cache` class like so
+You can import the `Cache` class like this

 ```javascript
 import { Cache } from "micro-graphql-react";